Fleetwood Mac (1968 album): Recording

 On 9 September, Vernon granted the band access to Decca Studios for a secret recording session late at night unbeknownst to Decca.
 The songs "I Believe My Time Ain't Long", Rambling Pony" and "Long Grey Mare" emerged from those sessions.
 Shortly after Fleetwood Mac's live debut, McVie left the Bluesbreakers following Mayall's decision to add a horn section to the lineup.
 McVie subsequently joined Fleetwood Mac, replacing Brunning, whose bass parts were unused on the final album with the exception of "Long Grey Mare".
 However, "I Believe My Time Ain't Long" was issued as a non-album single with "Rambling Pony" as its B-side, both of which feature Brunning's bass playing.

 On 22 November 1967 the band travelled to CBS Studios on New Bond Street in London and recorded "Merry Go Round", "Hellhound on My Trail", "I Loved Another Woman", "Cold Black Night", "The World Keeps on Turning", "Watch Out", "A Fool No More", "You’re So Evil" and "Mean Old Fireman"; several of these songs later appeared on the band's 1968 eponymous release.
 An additional recording session took place on December 11 that yielded "My Heart Beat Like a Hammer", "Shake Your Moneymaker", and "Leaving Town Blues", although the latter song did not make the album.
 Most songs required no more than two takes, which the album's audio engineer Mike Ross attributed to Fleetwood Mac's disciplined approach when recording with Vernon, who Ross described as "a strict producer".
 However, Vernon recalled that the band's antics were sometimes "infuriating".

 In an interview with Nick Logan of New Musical Express, Green said that he recorded harmonica parts for several songs found on the band's self-titled album, which he largely avoided on their follow-up album Mr. Wonderful.
 In his 1984 biography of Fleetwood Mac, Steve Clarke reckoned that Green's use of the harmonica on the band's 1968 self-titled album sometimes overshadowed his lead guitar playing.
-On "I Loved Another Woman", which Fleetwood Mac later performed on their 1987–1988 Shake the Cage Tour, Green's guitar was treated with reverb.
+Green's guitar was treated with reverb on "I Loved Another Woman".